-The Chinese government’s new white paper outlining its plans for the next five years in space mentions not only launching new orbiting laboratories, and manned mission to dock with its current orbiting lab, the Tiangong-1—but also actually placing a human being on the Moon, although it does not give a projected date for this goal.
+The Chinese government’s new white paper outlining its plans for the next five years in space mentions not only launching new orbiting laboratories, and manned missions to dock with its current orbiting lab, the Tiangong-1—but also actually placing a human being on the Moon, although it does not give a projected date for this goal.
 China has already successfully launched two lunar orbiters in 2007 and 2010.
 For its next phase, China plans to put rovers on the Moon to collect samples by 2016.
 A new launch center is under construction in Hainan, and upgrades are underway at the three existing launch sites in Jiuquan (Gansu province), Xichang (Sichuan) and Taiyuan (Shanxi).
 The white paper also outlines ambitions for 24-hour continuous, high-resolution surveillance of the Earth—which if realized, would put China on a level with the United States in this field.
 The white paper emphasizes that the People’s Republic “opposes weaponization or any arms race in outer space.”
 (Sapa-AFP, Jan.
 7; Forbes, Dec.
 30; Xinhua, NYT, Dec.
 29)

 Right-wingers in the US are of course not assuaged, warning that China is about to overtake the moribund NASA.
 E.g. Cal Thomas in a piece entitled “US can’t let China take lead in space” bemoans: “President Obama’s decision in 2010 to cut NASA’s budget and abandon the Constellation program, established by the Bush administration, which was charged with returning Americans to the moon by 2020 and creating an ‘extended human presence on the moon,’ has created a vacuum, which China will attempt to fill.”